Bob Colacello

 EO

-Was there any other path for you aside from being asked to be the editor in chief of Interview at the age of 22, while attending Columbia's Graduate Schools of Arts?
+Was there any other path for you aside from being asked to be editor-in-chief of Interview at 22, while attending Columbia’s Graduate School of the Arts?

 BC

-If I had not been contacted by Andy Warhol based on the film reviews I was writing for the Village Voice, I think I would have become a film critic or more of a cultural writer in mainstream press.
-The editor of the Arts & Leisure section of the New York Times asked if I could write about Mick Jagger and performance, and of course he was my idol at the time, so I wrote a very over the top review.
+If Andy hadn’t contacted me after reading my Village Voice film reviews, I think I would have become a film critic or a cultural writer for the mainstream press.
+The editor of the New York Times Arts & Leisure section once asked if I could write about Mick Jagger and performance—my idol at the time.
+I wrote a very over-the-top review.
 [Laughs.]
-And he came back to me and said that this was too much for him to publish in the Times.
-I don’t know if he meant it was too homoerotic, fabulous in general, or too extravagantly positive.
-Even after I left Interview, an editor of the Washington Post approached me about doing profiles and interviews.
-I don’t think Andy Warhol was my only possible option, but he came along right at the moment when I was still in school and not thinking about a job yet.
+He came back and said it was too much to publish—maybe too homoerotic, maybe just too fabulous, maybe too extravagantly positive.
+Even after I left Interview, the Washington Post approached me about doing profiles.
+Andy wasn’t my only possible option, but he came along at the moment when I was still in school and not yet thinking about a job.

 EO

-But was there a before and after Andy transitional moment for you?
+But was there a before-and-after Andy moment for you?

 BC

-Yes, but remember I was also aware of him before.
-In 1968, when I was 21 and could vote for the first time, it was Nixon v.
-Johnson.
-I wrote in Andy Warhol on the ballot.
-By that point, I had seen Chelsea Girls three or four times in the one art theater in Washington D.C.
+Yes, but I was aware of him before.
+In 1968, when I was 21 and could vote for the first time, it was Nixon vs. Johnson.
+I wrote in Andy Warhol.
+By then I’d seen Chelsea Girls three or four times at the one art theater in Washington, D.C.

 EO